 Description

-DESCRIPTION: situated within the north-east part of Mowbray Park.
-A corniced pedestal has a stepped base with a wreath carved onto the front dado face.
-It bears an expressive, life-size figure of a robed and seated grieving mother holding a dead child across her left knee.
-The figure, with arm and head thrown back in despair is derived from the classical figure of Niobe mourning her dead children.
-The inscription on the front face of the pedestal, beneath the carved wreath reads: ERECTED/TO COMMEMORATE/ THE CALAMITY WHICH TOOK PLACE/IN THE VICTORIA HALL, SUNDERLAND/ON SATURDAY 16 JUNE 1883/BY WHICH 183 CHILDREN LOST THEIR LIVES.
+The Victoria Hall Disaster Memorial, created in 1884 by sculptor W G Brooker, is located in the north-east part of Mowbray Park.
+This memorial features a white marble statue set on a grey stone pedestal.
+The pedestal has a cornice and a stepped base, with a carved wreath on the front dado face.
+The statue depicts a life-size figure of a robed and seated grieving mother, who holds a dead child across her left knee.
+The figure, with her arm and head thrown back in despair, is inspired by the classical figure of Niobe mourning her dead children.
+An inscription on the front face of the pedestal, beneath the carved wreath, reads: ERECTED/TO COMMEMORATE/ THE CALAMITY WHICH TOOK PLACE/IN THE VICTORIA HALL, SUNDERLAND/ON SATURDAY 16 JUNE 1883/BY WHICH 183 CHILDREN LOST THEIR LIVES.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.